microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Get-MgGroupRejectedSender.md

 # Get-MgGroupRejectedSender

 ## SYNOPSIS
-Get a list of users or groups that are in the rejected-senders list for this group.
+The list of users or groups that are not allowed to create posts or calendar events in this group.
-Users in the rejected senders list cannot post to conversations of the group (identified in the GET request URL).
-Make sure you do not specify the same user or group in the rejected senders and accepted senders lists, otherwise you will get an error.
+Nullable

 ## SYNTAX